pentagram-lang/pentagram-ideas/plans/interop.md

 ## JavaScript

-To interoperate with JavaScript, Pentagram provides struct cases, trait-based method extensions, and special markers for method chaining.
+To interoperate with JavaScript, Pentagram provides struct cases, trait-based method extensions, and the rotate operator for method chaining.